 And the kids will argue every point we bring up, because that’s what they do when they’re asking for understanding and not receiving it.

 They know we care about them.
 They know we’re trying to help.
 And they’re still driven to find that missing piece of the puzzle, which is unconditional acceptance.

 We’re focused on repair and resolution.
 And they’re saying, “I just want understanding and approval.”

 Their communication is not about the issues.
-It’s about a need they’re experiencing.
-And that’s what they’re really asking about.
+It’s about a need that they’re experiencing.
+And that’s what they’re really asking.
 When we answer that question, they’ll figure out how to take care of the rest.

 What’s the question?
 There’s only one question we’re all asking, in every interaction: “Will you show me love?”

 If our answer is, “Oh, your problem isn’t that serious.
 Here’s a solution for you,” we’ve missed their message.
 If instead we say, “I care about you, and I’ll stick with you while you’re dealing with this,” they’ll figure out their own problems, and also the solutions.